 Myth: Blue light from phones causes irreversible retinal damage in normal use.

 Fact: Animal studies show damage at high intensity.
-Real-world clinical evidence that normal device use causes retinal degeneration in humans is lacking.
-The main, well-documented harms from evening device use are sleep disruption and eye strain rather than proven retinal loss.
+There is no clear clinical evidence that normal device use causes retinal degeneration.
+The main, well-documented effects of evening device use are sleep disruption and eye strain rather than proven retinal damage.

 Myth: Blue-blocking glasses are a guaranteed fix.

-Fact: Reviews and randomized trials show inconsistent benefits.
-Blue-blocking lenses may help some people who use them as part of a broader evening routine, but they are not a universal cure for insomnia or eye strain.
-Better results come from timing light exposure, improving sleep hygiene and adjusting display settings.
+Fact: Reviews and trials show inconsistent benefits.
+Blue-blocking lenses may help some people who use them as part of a evening routine, but they are not a universal, final cure for insomnia or eye strain.
+There is something you can improve.
+Definitely better results come from limiting light exposure, improving sleep overall hygiene and adjusting display settings.

 Myth: Any light is fine if it’s dim.